kevalpatel2106/EmoticonGIFKeyboard/emoji-scrapper/README.md

 	]

 	```
-3. SQLite database that can be directly import in Android Application with emoji information, tags and emoji variants.
+3. SQLite database that can be directly import in Android Application with mEmoticon information, tags and mEmoticon variants.
 This database is located under `/out/emoticon.db`.

 4. Java rejex string to find  out supported emojis from the string.
 Regex string is stored in `/out/regex`.